 “What is something that makes you feel special?” the master of ceremonies asks a freckle-faced second-grader.
 “Hugs,” she says without hesitation.

-Downstairs, docents lead tours of the theater, where James Earl Jones performed in his first Othello, then invite guests to settle into the burgundy velvet seats for the Manistee Civic Players’ presentation of a classic holiday play (It’s a Wonderful Life this year).
+Downstairs, docents lead tours of the theater, where James Earl Jones performed in his first Othello, then invite guests to settle into the burgundy velvet seats for the Manistee Civic Players’ presentation of a classic holiday play (A Christmas Story this year).

 Community events and shopping fill most visitors’ time during the weekend.
 The 140-vendor Sleighbell Craft Show and Bazaar packs the parking lot at the high school with cars; in the boutiques along River Street, window displays showcase entries in the citywide gingerbread-house contest.
 Shopkeepers dressed in Victorian-Era clothes invite passersby into their stores, while merrymakers wander the street, drinks and snacks in hand.
 Carriages pulled by draft horses roll past, the steady clop-clop-clop providing background rhythm for the brass band playing beneath the renovated Vogue Theater marquee.
 A handbell choir rings out holiday tunes as the buttery-burnt scent of roasted chestnuts wafts down the street.
 In the basement of the First Congregational Church, ladies serve the annual Lumberjack Luncheon—hearty beef stew, flaky biscuits and homemade Michigan cherry pie.
 A visitor named Vern looks on in wonder from his seat in the church basement.
 “I’m from out of town, but I’ve been doing some work for the city here all week, and I stuck around to see for myself what all this fuss was about,” he says.
 He shakes his head over his hot cup of coffee.
 “It really is something, isn’t it?”